 Pan Chancho was opened by the original founders of Chez Piggy restaurant, Rose Richardson & Zalman Yanovsky, to provide hand-made bread to be used in Chez Piggy.
 It has since then grew to include a cafe and restaurant as well.

 Waking up this early calls for some caffeine.
 I had their cappuccino.

 For my breakfast, I wanted something filling since I had a long morning of touring before lunch.
 I went for the Steak & Eggs: 6oz Enright Cattle Co. rib steak, two over easy eggs, chimichurri sauce and roasted yams.

-Kingston Pen Tours
+Kingston Penitentiary Tours

-Kingston Penitentiary National Historic Site held Canada’s most notorious criminals: Paul Bernardo and Clifford Olson (serial killers), and Tyrone Conn (famous bank robber).
+One of the popular attractions, Kingston Penitentiary National Historic Site held Canada’s most notorious criminals: Paul Bernardo and Clifford Olson (serial killers), and Tyrone Conn (famous bank robber).

 A UNESCO World Heritage Site, Fort Henry was built from 1832 to 1837 to replace the original fort constructed during the War of 1812 era for the British to defend against the Americans.
 It was never attacked though.

 On the way to the entrance, you’ll find the west branch ditch tower (there’s an east branch too).
 These limestone ditch towers, each armed with a cannon on top, are 13-m in height and 9-m in diameter at the base.

 After Fort Henry was lunch at Chez Piggy, one of the oldest and most popular restaurants in Kingston, opened since 1979 (Pan Chancho was opened in 1994).

 We started off with Gambas al Ajillo, a popular Spanish dish, which is shrimps on garlic and olive oil served in a sizzling skillet.
 When you see the oil with garlic high enough to be midway of the shrimp, you know you’re in for a treat.

 Owner Zoe said they actually have to get one person dedicated to just making these rolls, as they can serve upwards of 200 orders in a day.

 It’s very interesting to see duck wings, especially after I told you my love for duck, so I just had to get the Lemon Pepper Duck Wings with Buttermilk Ranch.

 For the main, we got the Creamy Mushroom Gnocchi, which was such a delight.
 The gnocchi was perfectly aldente and was breaming with flavour with the crème fraîche sauce, pecorino con pepe and sunchoke chips.

 So what does a foodie do?
 Order another dish.
 I haven’t had much desserts in this trip other than the Maple Butter Tart, so I decided to go for dessert.

 The Common Market

-I’m not so rushed anymore since the cruise got cancelled.
+I’m not so rushed anymore since the 1000 Island Discovery Cruise got cancelled.
 I decided to stroll around the city, and get a cup of Mocha at The Common Market.